Who This Comparison Is For

 Pros:

-- •Built-in requirements management with coverage tracking
+- •Built-in requirements with coverage tracking (most rivals make you link Jira stories instead)

 - •Free for up to 10 users with full functionality